-- The school will endeavour to create a climate of support and encouragement in order that students' self-confidence and self-esteem can develop and that individuals feel valued. - Students seeking admission to the school will not be barred on the grounds of race, gender, colour, first language, national or ethnic origin, level of ability, disability, background, or for any reason. - The school does have some but not all facilities adapted for use by physically disabled persons.
+- The school will endeavour to create a climate of support and encouragement in order that students' self-confidence and self-esteem can develop and that individuals feel valued. - Students of compulsory school age seeking admission to the school will not be barred on the grounds of race, sex, gender identification, religion or religious belief, sexual orientation,, first language, national or ethnic origin, level of ability, disability, background, or academic attainment.
+The school does have some but not all facilities adapted for use by physically disabled persons.
 However, the school will approach the difficulties this might cause parents or students in an active, caring and flexible way.
 Where appropriate the school will follow the advice given by the specialists employed by the LA. - The National Curriculum is seen as an entitlement and will only be disapplied in extreme circumstances.
 With the exception of any legal requirements the school tries not to distinguish students with EHCPs from others who have special education needs. - The school will endeavour to ensure that appropriate resources are available to enable students with SEN/D to access a broadly based and balanced curriculum. - The school considers the integration and the support for students with special needs across the curriculum to be a priority. - The school considers it to be socially, educationally and emotionally desirable that all students should be educated alongside their peer group within the school.
 Whilst needs are generally best met by the integration of all students into mainstream classes [with suitable support wherever possible], occasionally a more person centred approach may be appropriate for some students. - The work of the Learning Support Team is integral to the work of the school.